aleksaelezovic/edge-node-2.0/typescript/README.md

 - To install a dependency inside of a package/app just run `npm install --save <package-name>` and it will be added to the package.json file and installed in global node_modules directory.
 - You can use your new package in another package/app by running `npm install --save <your-package-name>` inside of another package's directory.
 (You can find "your-package-name" in the package.json file of your new package)

+> [!TIP]
+> If your editor cannot find reference to some of the local packages or recognize types, try running `npm install` in the root directory of the monorepo and also `npm run build`.

 ### Apps and Packages